 2011 we had a dilemma.
 We could stay at the Racecourse but this was a very costly option and one that (not withstanding the great line up of 2010) the Racecourse didn’t seem to be the venue many of you wanted.
 There was no option to return to the town centre so a huge exercise was undertaken to find yet another “new” home for Pride.
 We did look at many, many options.
 Some too far out of town, others with no facilities close, others not on bus routes and even the “obvious” choice for many - Town Fields ruled out due to noise curfews.

 Up step the Keepmoat Stadium with a deal and a level of support second to none and the decision was made.
-On site bar and toilets loads of space for a dance tent and a cabaret stage and lots of grass for people to sit on!
-Perfect, well apart from the 740 ish meters of fencing we had to erect around the site which meant a full day build and a full day take down, all done by the committee to keep contractor costs down!
+The on-site bar and toilets loads of space for a dance tent and a cabaret stage and lots of grass for people to sit on!
+Perfect, well apart from the 740 ish meters of fencing we had to erect around the site which meant a full day build and a full day takedown, all done by the committee to keep contractor costs down!

 2012 The year the rains came… this was the lowest point for many of the committee.
 A pride that takes 12 months to plan, satisfaction from seeing it come together and seeing people enjoy all the effort.
 We were deflated, all the work and nothing really to show for it, no finale, no end of the night cheers just lots of soggy people going home and us with massive amounts of ruined equipment.